wp-plugins/mofuse/readme.txt

 = How long does it take to create a mobile site? =

 It takes just seconds to create a mobile-friendly version of your blog using MoFuse.

+= Can I customize my mobile site to make it look and feel the way I want? =

+Absolutely, you have complete control over your mobile site.
+Just login to your MoFuse account and start designing with our easy interface.

+= Can I make money with my mobile site? =

+Yes, you have a few options.
+You can use Google AdSense for Mobile or AdMob to put advertisements on your mobile site.